Hospice Care Providers: What You Need to Know

 - High staff turnover

-Look for accreditation from organizations like the Joint Commission or the Accreditation Commission for Health Care.
+Look for certifications from organizations such as the Joint Commission or the Community Health Accreditation Partner (CHAP).

 Abuse Warning Signs